 - explain what evidence-based veterinary medicine (EBVM) is and why it is important

 - list and explain the main study designs, explain the process of sample size determination and calculate sample size for a basic study design

 - describe the research project cycle and illustrate the use of logical frameworks in research project development

-- plan and organize the practical execution of your research project and develop time management and necessary organization skills
+- plan and organise the practical execution of your research project and develop time management and necessary organisation skills

 - describe what is meant by ‘good laboratory practice’ (GLP) and outline its principles and regulatory requirements